Pundravardhana: Mention in Mahabharata and puranic literature

-According to the epic Mahabharata (I.104.53-54) and puranic literature, Pundra was named after Prince Pundra, the founder of the kingdom, and the son of King Bali.
+According to the epic Mahabharata (I.104.53–54) and puranic literature, Pundra was named after Prince Pundra, the founder of the kingdom, and the son of King Bali.
 Bali who had no children, requested the sage, Dirghatamas, to bless him with sons.
 The sage is said to have begotten five sons through his wife, the queen Sudesna.
 The princes were named Anga, Vanga, Kalinga, Pundra and Sumha.

 Ancient period

-Birth place of Acharya Bhadrabāhu
+Birthplace of Acharya Bhadrabāhu

-The spiritual teacher of Chandragupta Maurya, Jain Ācārya Bhadrabahu was born in Pundravardhana.
+The spiritual teacher of Chandragupta Maurya, Jain Ācārya Bhadrabahu was born in Pundravardhana to a Brahmin family.

 Execution of Ajivikas

-According to Ashokavadana, the Mauryan emperor Ashoka issued an order to kill all the Ajivikas (follower of nāstika or "heterodox" schools of Indian philosophy) in Pundravardhana after a non-Buddhist there drew a picture showing the Gautama Buddha bowing at the feet of Nirgrantha Jnatiputra.
+According to 5th century legendary text Ashokavadana, the Mauryan emperor Ashoka issued an order to kill all the Ajivikas (follower of nāstika or "heterodox" schools of Indian philosophy) in Pundravardhana after a non-Buddhist there drew a picture showing the Gautama Buddha bowing at the feet of Nirgrantha Jnatiputra(Mahavira).
 Around 18,000 followers of the Ajivika sect were said to have been executed as a result of this order.
+According to K. T. S. Sarao and Benimadhab Barua, stories of persecutions of rival sects by Ashoka appear to be a clear fabrication arising out of sectarian propaganda.
+Ashoka's own inscriptions Barabar Caves record his generous donations and patronage to Ajivikas.

 Discovery

 Several personalities contributed to the discovery and identification of the ruins at Mahasthangarh.
-F. Buchanan Hamilton was the first European to locate and visit Mahasthangarh in 1808, C. J. O’Donnell, E. V. Westmacott, and Baveridge followed.
+F. Buchanan Hamilton was the first European to locate and visit Mahasthangarh in 1808, C. J. O'Donnell, E. V. Westmacott, and Baveridge followed.
 Alexander Cunningham was the first to identify the place as the capital of Pundravardhana.
 He visited the site in 1889.